-If you play by the rules, this past Sunday marked the official start of seersucker season in the South.
+If you play by the rules, Easter marks the official start of seersucker season in the South.
 And for the stripe enthusiasts out there, a new book, Milk & Sugar details everything from the history of the textile to the role seersucker plays in the sports world, Hollywood, Washington D.C., and most importantly, all manner of celebrations across the region.

 “Southerners love seersucker because it is part of our fashion heritage,” says Memphis, Tennessee, newspaper columnist, writer, attorney, and lover of all things seersucker, Bill Haltom.
 “It is a part of our tradition and history of Easter Sundays, family reunions, backyard cookouts, and dressing up for work or play.”